farm-ng/amiga-dev-kit/website/docs/hardware-tools/three-point.md

 ---
 id: three-point
-title: 3 Point Installation Guide
+title: Installation Guide
 ---
-# Assembly instructions for Farm-ng 3 point
+# Three Point Lift Installation Guide

+This guide is a step by step instruction on how to assemble the farm-ng three point lift.

+## Tools needed

+1. Socket wrenches
+2. 3/8 & 5/8 size sockets
+3. Needle nose pliers for bending the cotter pins on the top cylinder connection.

+## Assembly

 1. Mount the 3 point brackets centered on the Amiga cross bars using universal clamps and related hardware